 With the recent hot weather encouraging everyone out into the garden and the threat of frost disappearing during May, David Coton is in no doubt that this is going to be a busy month.

 An Oase Stone Liner is the ideal way to disguise the edge of your pond.
 As David Coton found out, this high quality product provides a quick and easy solution if you want a pond that has a completely natural appearance.

 A robust decorative liner which is watertight and coated with real pebbles for a realistic and very natural look, the Oase Stone Liner is the perfect way to cover the gap between the edge of your pond and the surface of the water.

 It's suitable for use under or out of the pond water, will survive for many years, and can also be used for other applications such as a pathway or, combined with a normal liner, to create a decortive watercourse.
 The underside is fleece lined so that, if placed over soil, weeds are not going to grow through.

-We even had one customer who purchased the widest size Stone Liner for his duck pond to give them something to grip onto when getting in and out, as they were slipping on the traditional liner and disappearing back into the pond..
+We even had one customer who purchased the widest size for his duck pond to give the ducks something to grip onto when getting in and out, as they were slipping on the traditional liner and disappearing back into the pond..